-As at September 30, 2021, the Company has valid permits for two zinc and gold exploration properties in Spain, and one zinc exploration property in Spain held through the Company's joint arrangement with Aldesa.
+As at September 30, 2022, the Company has valid permits for three zinc and gold exploration properties in Spain and one zinc exploration property in Spain held through the Company's joint arrangement with Aldesa, which is under appeal (see Note 8).
 The gold properties are comprised of exploration permits that were issued by the Asturias regulatory authorities in Spain.
-The zinc property is comprised of exploration permits that were issued by the Cantabrian and Andalusian regulatory authorities in Spain, respectively.
+The zinc property is comprised of exploration permits that were issued by the Andalusian and Cantabrian regulatory authorities in Spain.
+The zinc property issued by the Cantabrian regulatory authorities held by the joint arrangement is in the process of being cancelled.